ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-6-strings.rst

 .. note::
    If you are appending a number to a string it will be converted to a string first before being appended.

 Since the same operators are processed from left to right this will print ``1243``.
 First 4 will be turned into a string and appended to 12 and then 3 will be turned into a string and appended to 124.

+|CodingEx| **Coding Exercise:**

 If you want the addition to take place before the numbers are turned into a string what should you do?
 Try to modify the code above so that it adds 4 + 3 before appending the value to the string.
+Hint: you used this to do addition before multiplication in arithmetic expressions.

 What if you wanted to print out a double quote " character?
 Since the double quote " is a special character with meaning in Java, you would use a **backslash escape sequence** to print out a real quote.
 And if you wanted to print out a backslash \, you would have to backslash it too \\.
 Another useful backslashed character is \n which will put in a newline.
 Here are the escape sequences that may be used in the AP course: